joao-miguel-inacio/demon-slayer-dodging/README.md

 #Final Level all before and: Objects thrown every 340 frammes @ Speed of 16

-Thank you @[Diego](https://github.com/diegomendezp) for sorting out the re-start button so that we can enjoy this infinite loop of bloodshed!
+Gracias @[Diego](https://github.com/diegomendezp) for sorting out the re-start button so that we can enjoy this infinite loop of bloodshed!

 ## Tanjiro's Lives logic :blue_heart: